 Academic grades earned during each semester are used in figuring high school class rank, valedictorian, and salutatorian awards.
 Final determination will be based on completing eight (8) semesters.
 Nine-week grades are used only to determine semester grades.
 Only semester grades are used to calculate grade point average (GPA) and class rank.
 The student with the highest grade point average (GPA) shall be honored in being named class valedictorian.
-The student with the second highest grade point average (GPA) shall be honored in being named class salutatorian.
+The student with the second highest grade point average (GPA) shall be named class valedictorian.
 In the event of a tie for the valedictorian award, all students tying shall be named valedictorian.
+In the event of a tie for the salutatorian award, all students tying shall be named class salutatorian.
 In order to determine which students are the class valedictorian and salutatorian, the grade point average (GPA) will be carried out four decimal places.
 If the overall grade point average (GPA) is the same after carrying it out four decimal places, a tie will then exist.
 Students who graduate before completing eight (8) semesters are ineligible for valedictorian and salutatorian awards during the school year in which they graduate.
 Also, to be eligible for the valedictorian and salutatorian awards, a student must be in attendance at North Mac High School for a minimum of four (4) semesters.